foroozandehgroup/nmrpoise/README.md

 1. Clone this repository: `git clone https://github.com/yongrenjie/poptpy`
 2. `cd` inside and run `./install.sh`
 3. The script will try to automatically detect the path to your Python 3 executable (using `which`), as well as the TopSpin installation directory (it searches inside `/opt`).
-If either of these are not in the typical location, you can set the environment variables `$PY3PATH` and `$TOPSPINDIR` before running the installer.
+If either of these are not in the typical location, you can set the environment variables `$PY3PATH` and `$TOPSPINDIR` when running the installer.
+For example:

+       PY3PATH="/path/to/python3" TOPSPINDIR="/path/to/exp/stan/nmr" ./install.sh

    Note that `$TOPSPINDIR` should point to the `.../exp/stan/nmr` folder in TopSpin.

 ## Installation (manual)